sandeepmutnal/sandeepmutnal/README.md

 ## 🚀 About Me

-I am a **Full Stack Developer and AI Engineer** with hands-on experience in **web development, AI/ML, and cloud technologies**.
+AI/ML Engineer and Full-Stack Developer with hands-on experience in building machine learning models and scalable web applications.
-I build **scalable applications, AI solutions, and robust systems** to solve real-world problems.

 ---